🗄️ Instance Connectors¶

 pipe: mrsm.Pipe

-The pipe whose `_id` to fetch.
+The pipe whose ID to return.

 Returns